MrBunn448/fullstack-login-app/README.md

 CREATE DATABASE login_app_db;
 ```

-2. Navigate to the database you just made and go to the SQL tab
+2. Navigate to the database you just made and go to the SQL tab.

 3. Create the users table: